Welcome to Physics@Jacobs!

 Below are the core modules for the physics program.
 In addition to those you will take mathematics and other non-physics courses from the Jacobs Track (see above).

-Physics and Applied Mathematics is an introduction to the mathematical description of natural phenomena which is then applied to Electromagnetism and Modern Physics.
-Mathematics is the language and physics is the foundation of all other natural sciences and many engineering disciplines.
-In this module, we will study fundamental laws of physics and the underlying mathematical concepts and their applications.
-Topics include vector calculus, differential equations, complex analysis; mechanics of systems of particles, oscillations, waves; modern physics and electromagnetism.
-Lectures are complemented by practical sessions that provide training in computational and experimental skills, including a quantitative analysis of measurements.
+Classical and Modern Physics is an introduction to the physical and mathematical description of natural phenomena.
+Physics is the most fundamental of all natural sciences and mathematics is its language as for many other scientific and engineering disciplines.
+In this module, we will study fundamental laws of physics and the underlying mathematical concepts and applications.
+Topics include basic physical concepts like motion, force, fields and energy, oscillations and waves, relativity, electrodynamics, quantum physics, and an introduction to condensed matter, particle and nuclear physics.
+The mathematical concepts used are vector calculus, differential equations, complex analysis.
+Lectures are complemented by practical sessions that provide training in experimental as well as computational skills, including a quantitative analysis of measurements.

 The module discusses advanced applications of physics in modern technology using a descriptive and experimental approach.
 It builds on the general concepts and methods developed in the Physics of Natural Sciences Module.
-The first part focuses on energy sources and energy storage technology, and includes pertinent concepts of thermodynamics and physical chemistry.
-The second part introduces computational simulation methods as an important tool, useful for the understanding and investigation of physical systems and for a speed up of the development of new technologies.
+The first part focuses on energy sources and energy storage technology.
+It includes the pertinent concepts of thermodynamics and physical chemistry.
+The second part introduces computational simulation methods as an important tool, useful for the understanding and investigation of physical systems and for a speed-up of the development of new technologies.
 Additional lab courses give deeper insights into the systems discussed in the lectures and provide instructive examples of experiments in advanced physics.

 • Advanced Quantum Physics